Brainz Magazine Articles

-Is it important that humanity develop into its fullest potential?
+Is it important that humanity develops to its fullest potential?
 Are we not here to mature, develop and grow into the greatest expression of creative Source?

 One could argue that each of us is here merely to enjoy the lives we have created in whatever ways we desire.
 Why should we feel the need to strive for greatness when we can choose to enjoy living comfortably in mediocrity?

 It seems that the 80/20 rule applies here.
 About twenty percent of the people are responsible for eighty percent of the advancements in our world.
-Science, technology, and spirituality are lead by the few and benefited by the many.
+Science, technology, and spirituality are led by the few and benefit from the many.

 Why should this matter?
 Even if the percentage ratio was ninety-nine to one, that one percent would still be making a substantial difference.
-Every new scientific or technological discovery aids in the evolvement of our entire planet.
-Positive spiritual development advances the whole of mankind in ways which may not be immediately realized.
+Every new scientific or technological discovery aids in the evolution of our entire planet.
+Positive spiritual development advances the whole of mankind in ways that may not be immediately realized.